 Could I Claim For Work Injury Post-Traumatic Stress Disorder?

-Under the Health and Safety at Work etc. Act 1974 (HASAWA), your employer has a duty of care to perform reasonably practicable measures to ensure that you are safe while at work.
-For example, they must perform risk assessments and provide proper training.
-Failure to carry out these measures could lead to personal injury.
+Under the Health and Safety at Work etc Act 1974 (HASAWA), your employer has a duty of care to take reasonably practicable measures to ensure that you are safe while at work.
+For example, they must perform risk assessments and provide proper training where necessary.
+Failure to carry out these measures could lead to personal injury, including damages for recognised psychiatric conditions such as PTSD.

-There are eligibility criteria that your case must meet for you to be eligible to claim personal injury compensation for work injury post-traumatic stress disorder.
+There are eligibility criteria that your case must meet for you to be eligible to make a work-related PTSD claim.
 These are as follows:

-• Secondly, they breached this duty of care owed to you.
+- Secondly, they breached this duty of care.

-• Finally, as a result of this breach, you sustained physical and/or psychological injuries.
+- Finally, as a result of this breach, you sustained a work injury like post-traumatic stress disorder.

-This is the definition of employer negligence and must have occurred for you to have a potentially legitimate personal injury claim.
-However, it is also important for you to consider the limitation periods applicable to workplace personal injury claims.
-Please learn more about this in the following section.
+This is the definition of employer negligence and must have occurred for you to have a valid personal injury claim.
+It is also important for you to consider the limitation periods applicable to workplace personal injury claims.
+You can learn more about this in the following section.

 Limitation Periods Which Apply To Work Related Injury Claims